Ricardo Cortés (illustrator)

 A self-portrait of Cortes (right), with F. Bowman Hastie, with whom he published I Don't Want To Blow You Up!

-Ricardo Cortés (born 1973) is an illustrator and author.
+Ricardo Cortés (born 1973) is an American illustrator and author.
 He has written and illustrated a children's book about marijuana: It's Just a Plant.
 He illustrated Go the Fuck to Sleep, Adam Mansbach's bedtime story for adults, and I Don't Want To Blow You Up!, a coloring book with pages devoted to famous Muslims who are not terrorists.

 A 2011 project is to raise money to distribute an illustrated booklet about jury nullification (under the title Jury Independence Illustrated).
-The intention is to educate the public (specifically potential jurors) about their ability to acquit a defendant because the jury (or juror) disagrees with the law in question.
+The intention is to educate the public (specifically, potential jurors) about their ability to acquit a defendant because the jury (or juror) disagrees with the law in question.
 A grant of $2,000 has been provided by the Department of Cultural Affairs' Greater New York Arts Development.

 Cortes graduated from Columbia College of Columbia University in 1995.